DeepLabCut/benchmark/source/submission.rst

 .. note::

-   The ``deeplabcut.benchmark`` package is not yet publicly released.
+   The ``deeplabcut.benchmark`` package for model/result submission is not yet public yet.
 Instructions on this page will be updated accordingly after release.
 The package will be part of DeepLabCut.

 Submitting a model